 We see examples of the Endowment Effect in action all the time in public life.
 I’ve never forgotten the reaction against London Transport’s decision to introduce automatic barriers at all Underground stations.
 Its reasons seemed to me very good ones: to cut personnel costs, deter ticket evasion, and reduce queues.
 The uproar exceeded what might be expected from trade unions, fare cheats and people who enjoy queuing.
 It became very clear that Londoners simply didn’t want a change.
 LT stuck to its guns, and it’s hard now to imagine that anyone would think twice about it.
 Indeed, if you were to suggest removing the barriers today, I think you can guess what the response would be.
 Such knee-jerk intransigence, born of the Endowment Effect, is commonplace.
 The bugbear of reformers, it can become a very costly matter.

-Nowadays, she is far from alone: you’ll read reports even by doctors arguing that various elements of the NHS are dysfunctional, the cost of treatments having soared so high that they can no longer be afforded, let alone on the scale demanded by a population swollen dramatically in recent years by mass migration.
+Nowadays, she is far from alone: you’ll read reports even by doctors arguing that various elements of the NHS are dysfunctional, the cost of treatments having soared so high that they can no longer be afforded, let alone on the scale demanded by a population swollen dramatically in recent years by mass migration and a new baby boom.
 Anyone who wanted to establish a healthcare system for a brand new nation would quickly scratch the idea off the list and consider more efficient alternatives.
 Nevertheless: if you even suggest the need to do something radical with Britain’s NHS, you’d better be wearing a hard hat.

 The Endowment Effect invariably gives rise to a curious political role-reversal whenever new institutions have been established by those bent on change.
 If a challenge to such institutions later comes along, their creators become as defensive about their brainchildren as the ideological enemies they’ve supplanted were about their own.
 This paradox inevitably leads to the development of newspeak in which words are used to mean their opposite.
 Well before the collapse of European communism in 1989-90, all ruling parties in the Eastern Bloc had morphed from revolutionaries to the epitome of bloody-minded resistance to reform.
 It was quite customary nevertheless for party-members to speak of their regime as an ongoing revolution, and chastise reformers as “counter-revolutionaries”.
 When in 1993 the hard-line Communists unsuccessfully attempted to seize back power in Moscow, the BBC bizarrely (but not inaccurately) took to describing them as “Conservatives”.